 If you’ve been wondering how to prevent varicose veins, remember that you can do many things to accomplish this goal:

-- Get plenty of exercise that moves your legs and improves circulation.
+- Get plenty of exercises that move your legs and improves circulation.

 - Eat an adequate supply of foods that are high in fiber.

 - Limit your sodium intake.

 - Stand up periodically when you’re sitting for a long time, and move around when you’re standing for long periods of time.

 - Avoid crossing your legs, and elevate them whenever you’re resting.